BramVan-Oosterhout/katacoda-scenarios/testFoswiki/intro.md

 The Katacoda training environment is somewhat out of the ordinary.
 This setup installs Foswiki, listening at port 80 for the http protocol.
 Access is through the katacoda-services host, which is accessible with the https protocol.
-This leads to a mixed access scenario, which is by default not allowed in modern browserd.
+This leads to a mixed access scenario, which is by default not allowed in modern browsers.
 For Firefox  you need to turn off all mixed content checking in [about:config](https://docs.sdl.com/LiveContent/content/en-US/SDL%20Web-v5/GUID-A96F0612-53DE-4E35-AE09-48D57146D6E4)